retrodaredevil/retrodaredevil/docs/source/index.rst

 This contains documentation, resources and blog posts for and by me (Lavender Shannon).
 You can see my `github here <https://github.com/retrodaredevil>`_.

+Many of these tutorials may be work in progress.
+The aim of these tutorials is not to be complete, but to be documentation for myself to refer to.

 Contents